Skarlso/totp/README.md

 This generator is in full compliance to the RFC described here: RFC-6238.
 Note: With the expection that right now times, and methods are not configurable.
 That is in the ROADMAP.

 # Unit Tests

-I know, they are missing.
+~I know, they are missing.
 And in the works.
-I'm still learning Rust.
+I'm still learning Rust.~ Now there are unit tests!

 # Contributions